maresb/gitlab-runner-ecr-auth-example/README.md

 It can take several minutes for the GitLab server to start.
 When ready, the server will become available on http://gitlab-server:8800.

-Once it starts, you can configure a root account and get it ready to register a runner.
+Once it starts, you can configure a root account, and create a new project.

-The corresponding `register-complete` script is identical to `register` except that the runner is configured to launch containers on the same Docker network as the GitLab server.
+To register a runner, with this project, you should run the `register-complete` script.
+(The only difference with the `register` script is that `register-complete` configures the runner to use the same Docker network as the GitLab server.)

 ```
 ./register-complete  # Follow the instructions from server for adding a runner.